gbif/data-blog/content/post/2023-11-01-improve-identifier-stability.md

 Please be aware that we may take Option 1 if we don’t hear back from the publishers for more than two months after the first contact.
 We are happy to extend this timeframe on request.

-There are cases where identifier issues can be ignored.
+There are cases that identifier issues can be ignored.
 For example, when the number of occurrence records changes massively, the portion of new occurrenceIDs may reach the threshold.
 If we can tell an increase of records (like doubled or tripled) by looking at hosting web services such as IPTs, we take Option 1 without notification.
 Another example is the datasets from observation data aggregators in which occurrenceIDs always change.
 In this case, we set a flag to skip occurrenceID checks for these datasets, and data ingestion will not be paused during the identifier validation anymore.

 ## Requirements for identifier migrations